mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

   - **Target branch**, LU tables that extract the target keys of an entity.
 The keys are extracted from the target environment to enable deleting an entity from a target environment if required by the TDM task.

-    [Click for more information about delete entities from the target environment].
+    [Click for more information about deleting entities from the target environment].

 ### Step 1 - Copy the Objects from the TDM_LIBRARY LU into Each LU